sandavie/Administration-and-Infrastructure-Lab/01-Environment-Setup/README.md

 ---

 ## 🗺️ Project Outline
+The documentation is organized to reflect the development process
 1. Environment Setup
 - Setup and verify essential hardware functionality
 - Configure virtual machines (network adapters and operating system installation)